 Risks and Side Effects

 Dill has shown very few adverse side effects and is likely safe for consumption both as food and medicine for most people.
-However, there are some precautions to take when it comes to dill and dill weed.
-(13)
+However, there are some precautions to take.

-Due to dill’s effects on menstruation, it’s not recommended to use dill when pregnant or breastfeeding.
+Due to its effects on menstruation, it’s not recommended to use dill when pregnant or breastfeeding.
 It can start menstruation, which could in some cases lead to miscarriage.
-In addition, the effects dill has on breast-feeding have not been studied enough, so it’s recommended to avoid dill while breast-feeding.
+In addition, the effects the herb has on breastfeeding have not been studied enough, so it’s recommended to avoid dill while breastfeeding.

 - You can use it in salads, dips, dressings and a whole other host of recipes, all of which help you receive some of the amazing dill benefits.

-- Since dill weed may help reduce menstrual cramps, reduce depression, lower cholesterol, act as a natural bug repellent, treat epilepsy, provide a source of energy, aid in digestion, contain antimicrobial effects and protect against free radicals, it’s something you should add to your diet today.
+- Since dill weed may help reduce menstrual cramps, reduce depression, lower cholesterol, act as a natural bug repellent, treat epilepsy, contain antimicrobial effects and protect against free radicals, it’s something you should add to your diet today.